Why You Should Explore South Georgia and the Falkland Islands

 Located closer to South America, the Falkland Islands (Islas Malvinas) offer a different but equally captivating experience.
 This British Overseas Territory feels like a slice of the rural United Kingdom transported to the edge of Antarctica.
 The capital, Stanley, charms visitors with its colorful houses, red telephone boxes, and warm hospitality, but it’s the outlying islands that showcase the Falklands’ natural beauty and wildlife.
 On islands like Carcass and Sea Lion, you’ll find yourself walking among nesting albatrosses, their massive wingspans a sight to behold.
 Gentoo, rockhopper, and Magellanic penguins waddle along the beaches and cliffsides.
 The destination is also one of the best areas to see the rare and comical rockhopper penguin, with its distinctive spiky crest.
 Marine mammals abound in the waters around the Falklands, from pods of orcas and Peale’s dolphins playing in the waves to sea lions and elephant seals lounging on the beaches.
 For bird enthusiasts, the Falklands are a paradise: Over 200 species inhabit the area, including endemics like the Falkland steamer duck and Cobb’s wren.

-Curious how you can travel to both regions?
+Curious how you can travel to both destinations?

 Learn how to visit these destinations aboard two unique adventures: Antarctica & South Georgia Air-Cruise and Falklands (Malvinas) & South Georgia Sea Voyage.